alexboia/WP-Trip-Summary/README.md

 #### GeoJSON

-An uploaded file is assumed to be compliant with the GeoJSON format (and validated as such) if it has any of the following mime types:
+An uploaded file is processed as a GeoJSON file (and validated as such) if it has any of the following mime types:

 - `application/json`;
 - `application/geo+json`;